-Xerox was granted 1,114 U.S. patents in 2014, ranking the company as one of the world's top innovators.
-Our joint venture in Japan, Fuji Xerox Co.
-Ltd., received 834 U.S. patents.
-The Xerox group garnered 1,949 patents total.
+Xerox was granted 938 U.S. patents in 2015, ranking the company as one of the world's top innovators.
+Additionally, combined with the 614 patents awarded to our joint research partner, Fuji Xerox Co.
+Ltd., Xerox researchers also received about 1,550 patents in 2015.